nautobot/nautobot/CONTRIBUTING.md

 ## Getting Help

-If you encounter any issues installing or using NetBox, try one of the following resources to get assistance.
+If you encounter any issues installing or using Nautobot, try one of the following resources to get assistance.
 Please **do not** open a GitHub issue except to report bugs or request features.